-DID YOU KNOW that North Carolina ranks as 16th in the nation of the best states with teen drivers?
-This study, conducted by WalletHub, also found that North Carolina ranks 31st in the nation for safety conditions, such as overall quality of roads and infrastructure of the roadways.
+Teen driver insurance statistics for North Carolina show it ranks 16th in the nation of the best states with teen drivers.
+This study, conducted by WalletHub, also found that North Carolina ranks 31st in the nation for safety conditions, such as the overall quality of roads and infrastructure of the roadways.

 In most states, including North Carolina, teen drivers are required to meet a minimum amount of driving hours with a qualified adult after receiving a learners’ permit.
 You can help make sure your teen driver is gaining knowledgeable experience from an adult you trust.
 Family members such as aunts, uncles, and grandparents are usually great options for your teen to drive with, as they care about your teen’s safety well-being.